What to Bring to Res

 - Adhesive removable poster strips (3M brand)

-You can’t use tape or tacks when hanging up posters and photos.
-There will be a fee for any damage to walls from posters or pictures at the end of the year.
+Important: You can’t use tape or tacks when hanging up posters and photos.
+You will be charged at the end of the year for any damage to your walls due to using unauthorized hanging material or techniques.

 - Chemical-free, environmentally friendly cleaning products